ojaswiat/velocity/README.md

     - For production: Your actual domain (e.g., `https://yourdomain.com`)
 3. Add **Redirect URLs**:
     - Add `http://localhost:3000/**` for development
+    - Add `http://localhost:3000/home` specifically for the home redirect
     - Add your production URLs when deploying

 ### Running the Application